timestep/react-training/slides.md

 - Single source of truth for the entire app
 - Immutable (via Immutable.js)
 - Connect Components to the store via. `react-redux`
+- Takes several `reducers` and combines them to create a single large reducer

 ---